HITECHCRIME/HC_SG09_Ignorant/README.md

 black heart, black mind, haven't seen the horns haven't seen the horns ya (haven't seen the horns) (that's not how you're born)

-out of their way, out of their way

 [HOOK]
 I ain't shouting for the dough -